deejaygraham/sketchnoting-for-developers/draft.md

 many techniques for remembering.
 Have you seen Benedict Cumberbatch in the BBC reboot of Sherlock Holmes?
 Here he's often shown standing using a memory palace technique?
 He has put things he wants to remember in order around an imaginary version of a physical place that is well known to him.
-He can then recall the facts at a later date by walking through his memory palace and recalling each of the items int their place.
+He can then recall the facts at a later date by walking through his memory palace and recalling each of the items in their place.

 Today if you ask a magician or mentalist or a memory athlete how they remember so much stuff - the order of playing cards, people's names... they will tell you they use a few techniques (many invented by the greeks) which rely on making